andreaTP/blog-cloudflow-cli/Readme.md

 The ability to run, during development, on the JVM gives us the freedom to quickly try out Kubernetes commands against a cluster directly executing `sbt "run <command>"` and we can even use all the standard Java debugging tools.

 The last issue we have had the pleasure to go beyond is the fact that GraalVM doesn't support cross-compilation.
 In this case, we simply leverage the CI (GH Actions in this case) different runners to natively compile on the target architecture.
-We based our setup over this [precedent work](https://github.com/recursivecodes/simple-socket-fn-logger/blob/master/.github/workflows/simple-socket-fn-logger.yaml).
+We based our setup on this [precedent work](https://github.com/recursivecodes/simple-socket-fn-logger/blob/master/.github/workflows/simple-socket-fn-logger.yaml).

 ## Benefits